musesum/Tr3/README.md

 r <- a˚.    // produces r <- (a.b.d a.b.e a.c.d a.c.e)
 s <- a˚˚    // produces s <- (a a.b a.b.d a.b.e a.c a.c.d a.c.e)
 ```
-In above, the ˚ operators is akin to an xpath's // search node no mater where they are
+In above, the `˚` operator is akin to an xpath's `//` search node anywhere in subtree

-Variations include ˚. to find leaf nodes, ˚˚ include all greedy all nodes
+Variations include `˚.` to find leaf nodes, `˚˚` include all greedy all nodes
 ```swift
 ˚˚<-..  // flow from each node to its parent, bottom up ˚˚->.*  // flow from each node to its children, top down ˚˚<->.. // flow in both directions,  middle out?
 ```
-Because the visitor pattern breaks loops, the ˚˚<->..  maps well to devices that combine sensors and actuators, such as a flying fader on a mix board, a co-pilot's steering wheel, or the joints on an android robot.
+Because the visitor pattern breaks loops, the `˚˚<->..`  maps well to devices that combine sensors and actuators, such as:
+-  a flying fader on a mix board,
+- a co-pilot's steering wheel, or
+- the joints on an android robot.

 ### Ternaries